The $\xi$-stability on the affine grassmannian: Abstract

 \section{Abstract}

-We introduce a notion of $\xi$-stability on the affine grassmannian $\xx$ for the classical groups.
-For the group $\mathrm{SL}_{d}$, we calculate the Poincaré series of the quotient $\xx^{\xi}/T$ of the stable part $\xx^{\xi}$ by the maximal torus $T$ by a process analogue to the Harder-Narasimhan reduction.
+We introduce a notion of $\xi$-stability on the affine grassmannian $\xx$ for the classical groups, this is the local version of the $\xi$-stability on the moduli space of Higgs bundles on a curve introduced by Chaudouard and Laumon.
+We prove that the quotient $\xx^{\xi}/T$ of the stable part $\xx^{\xi}$ by the maximal torus $T$ exists as an ind-$k$-scheme, and we introduce a reduction process analogous to the Harder-Narasimhan reduction for vector bundles over an algebraic curve.
+For the group $\mathrm{SL}_{d}$, we calculate the Poincaré series of the quotient $\xx^{\xi}/T$.